Device profiles

 Cayenne LPP

-When selecting the Cayenne LPP codec, ChirpStack will decode and encode following the Cayenne Low Power Payload specification.
+If selecting the Cayenne LPP codec, ChirpStack will decode and encode following the Cayenne Low Power Payload specification.

-Custom JavaScript codec functions
+JavaScript functions

-When selecting the Custom JavaScript codec functions option, you can write your own (JavaScript) functions to decode an array of bytes to a JavaScript object and encode a JavaScript object to an array of bytes.
+If selecting the Custom JavaScript codec functions option, you can write your own (JavaScript) functions to decode an array of bytes to a JavaScript object and encode a JavaScript object to an array of bytes.
 The JavaScript environment in which the codecs are executed is based on QuickJS which supports the ES2020 specification.
 The Node.js Buffer class is also available.

 Example template: